caksoylar/keymap-drawer/KEYMAP_SPEC.md

 ## `layout`

 This field provides information about the physical layout of the keyboard, i.e., the location and sizes of individual keys.
-`keymap-drawer` understands three types of physical layout descriptions, with corresponding sub-fields under the `layout` field.
+`keymap-drawer` understands different types of physical layout descriptions, with corresponding sub-fields under the `layout` field.

-### QMK `info.json` specification

-This is the [official QMK format](https://docs.qmk.fm/#/reference_info_json?id=layout-format) for physical key descriptions that every `info.json` file in the QMK firmware repository uses. `keymap-drawer` only uses the `x`, `y`, `r`, `rx` and `ry` fields.
-Note that `keymap-editor` utilizes [the same format](https://github.com/nickcoutsos/keymap-editor/wiki/Defining-keyboard-layouts) for `info.json`.
-QMK spec also lets you specify multiple "layouts" per keyboard corresponding to different layout macros to support physical variations.
+> #### ℹ️ CLI+keymap YAML specification
+>
+> If the physical layout parameters are specified in both command line and under the `layout` section, the former will take precedence.

+### Keyboard aliases

+You can specify physical layouts using keyboard names, if they are available in the set of sources `keymap-drawer` uses.
 Following physical layout parameters can be specified either in the command line or under this field definition as key-value pairs:

 - **`qmk_keyboard`** (equivalent to `-k`/`--qmk-keyboard` on the command line):